Steve Barber: Major League career

-Barber signed with the Orioles in 1957.
 As a rookie in 1960, he had a record of 10–7 and an earned run average of 3.22 (sixth-best in the American League) in 36 games (27 starts), but also led the American League (AL) in both walks (113) and wild pitches (ten).
 In 1961, he tied for the AL lead in shutouts with eight, and had a record of 18–12 with a 3.33 ERA in 37 games (34 starts).

 In 1963, he became the first modern Orioles' pitcher to win 20 games in a season when he compiled a 20–13 record, 180 strikeouts, and a 2.75 ERA in 39 games (36 starts), which led to him being selected as an American League All-Star for the first time in his career.
-He was again named an AL All-Star one last time in 1966.
+He was also named an AL All-Star one last time in 1966.
 However, tendinitis in his elbow prevented him from appearing in the game, and also kept him out of the 1966 World Series as the Orioles swept the defending champion Los Angeles Dodgers in four games for the first title in franchise history.

-On April 30, 1967, Barber was removed from a game against the Detroit Tigers with two outs in the ninth inning after having given up two runs despite having not surrendered a hit; Stu Miller got the final out to complete the no-hitter, although the Orioles lost 2–1.
+On April 30, 1967, Barber was removed from a game against the Detroit Tigers with two outs in the ninth inning despite having not surrendered a hit.
+He had walked two men to start the inning, and then had two outs with runners at second and third when he threw a wild pitch, allowing the tying run to score.
+He then walked another batter, his tenth of the day (to go along with two hit batsmen and two wild pitches), and manager Hank Bauer took him out of the game, even though he still had the opportunity for a no hitter.
+Stu Miller came in to relieve Barber.
+The next batter hit a ground ball to hall of fame shortstop Luis Aparicio, who flipped it to Mark Belanger (playing second base) for a force out, but Belanger dropped the ball and the second run scored, giving the Tigers a 2-1 lead.
+Miller got the final out to complete the no-hitter, but the Orioles lost 2–1.